FlyingFathead/pygame-opengl-cube-demos/README.md

-_**NOTE:** There is a pygame-based prototype on these demos which is basically the game these were earliest tests of.
-For the new version, please visit: [cube-libre-pygame](https://github.com/FlyingFathead/cube-libre-pygame)_
+_**NOTE:** These are my old initial tests, there is now a pygame-based prototype that was derived from these early demos called "Cube Libre".
+For the Cube Libre game version, please visit: [cube-libre-pygame](https://github.com/FlyingFathead/cube-libre-pygame)_

 ![Cube Libre](https://github.com/FlyingFathead/pygame-opengl-polygon-demos/raw/main/cube_libre.jpg)